Prince Edward, Hong Kong

 Prince Edward is an area of Mong Kok south of Tong Mi surrounding Prince Edward station in Kowloon, Hong Kong.
 Named after Prince Edward Road West, the Prince Edward station of the MTR rapid transit system is an interchange station on the Tsuen Wan and the Kwun Tong lines.

-Location
+Location & History

 Prince Edward is located in the northern part of Mong Kok on either side of Nathan Road, administratively under the Yau Tsim Mong District (until the mid-1990s part of the Mong Kok District).
 Prince Edward contains the northern end of Nathan Road.
 Prince Edward is shown on Google Maps as bounded by: